 What’s actually the hardest part

 Two years in, the toughest part wasn’t the paperwork or the money.
 The heavy lift is rebuilding your social circle: telling apart who’s here for six months from who’s here for the long haul, building habits that survive rainy season and Tet.
+What day-to-day life in Vietnam is actually like — the routines, the friction, the small wins — is the part no visa checklist prepares you for.
 Give yourself nine months before you decide whether Vietnam is “home.”
 Anyone saying “I love it!” after three weeks is either too in love to think straight or already shopping for a return ticket.

 Sunset over the sea with palm trees — the feeling that started this whole thing